rbachawal/Mywork/MotrCodeStyle.md

   <summary>Click to expand!</summary>
   <p>

-The size of expression is preferred to the size of type.
+The size of expression is preferred to the sizeof type.

 ```c